International System of Quantities: Level

-Logarithmic frequency ratio
+Other logarithmic quantities

-Units of logarithmic frequency ratio are the octave, corresponding to a factor of 2 in frequency (precisely) and the decade, corresponding to a factor 10.
+Units of logarithmic frequency ratio include the octave, corresponding to a factor of 2 in frequency (precisely) and the decade, corresponding to a factor 10.

-Information entropy

-The ISQ recognizes another logarithmic quantity: information entropy, for which the coherent unit is the natural unit of information (symbol nat).
+The ISQ recognizes another logarithmic quantity, information entropy, for which the coherent unit is the natural unit of information (symbol nat).

 Documentation

-The system is formally described in a multi-part ISO standard ISO/IEC 80000, first completed in 2009 but subsequently revised and expanded, which replaced standards published in 1992, ISO 31 and ISO 1000.
-Working jointly, ISO and IEC have formalized parts of the ISQ by giving information and definitions concerning quantities, systems of quantities, units, quantity and unit symbols, and coherent unit systems, with particular reference to the ISQ.
-ISO/IEC 80000 defines physical quantities that are measured with the SI units and also includes many other quantities in modern science and technology.
+The system is formally described in the multi-part standard ISO/IEC 80000, first completed in 2009 but subsequently revised and expanded, which replaced standards published in 1992, ISO 31 and ISO 1000.
+Working jointly, International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) have formalized parts of the ISQ by giving information and definitions concerning quantities, systems of quantities, units, quantity and unit symbols, and coherent unit systems, with particular reference to the ISQ.
+ISO/IEC 80000 defines physical quantities that are expressed in terms SI units and also includes many other quantities in modern science and technology.
 The name "International System of Quantities" is used by the General Conference on Weights and Measures (CGPM) to describe the system of quantities that underlie the International System of Units.